AEYCEN/sweatControl/README.md

     API_KEY = "<YourApiKey>"

-Then, put this file into the existing `secret` folder in the root directory.
+Finally, create in the root directory a folder with the name `secret` and put the created file `open_weather.py` in it.

 ## 🛠️ Usage